radumarias/rencfs-desktop/README.md

 > [!WARNING]
 > **This is still under development.
 Please do not use it with sensitive data for now, please wait for a stable release.
 > It's mostly ideal for experimental and learning projects.
-It serves as a reference app for a GUI for `rencfs`**
+It serves as a reference app for a GUI for `rencfs`.**

 Currently is working only on Linux, with plans to support macOS and Windows, Android and iOS in the future.